fabbau/wepa-demo/README.md

 ## Advanced Commands

-Beyond development, the boilerplate supports other tasks listed below:
+Beyond developmentt, the boilerplate supports other tasks listed below:

 * `npm run build` - Generates a production build below `build/`.
 See the [Building with Webpack](http://survivejs.com/webpack/building-with-webpack/) part for more.
 * `npm run deploy` - Deploys the contents of the `build/` directory below the **gh-pages** branch.